dgcamblor/UMIvar/Doctorado/Paper writing/Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy (writing).md

 One key study that employs this approach in CRC is the GALAXY trial (UMIN000039205), part of the CIRCULATE-Japan study.
 Here, a cohort of 1039 patients with resectable CRC (stages II-IV) was subject to an observational study, with postoperative ctDNA status determination and follow-up to a median of 16.74 months.
 After surgery, the ctDNA status was used as the criterion for patient assignment to one of two related clinical trials: patients that tested positive for ctDNA were assigned to the ALTAIR trial, assessing the adequacy of chemotherapy escalation, and ctDNA-negative patients were assigned to the VEGA trial, studying the noninferiority of treatment deescalation.
 The ctDNA determination exhibited prognostic value, with patients that tested positive at 4 weeks after surgery showing an increased risk of recurrence (HR = 10.0) [@kotaniMolecularResidualDisease2023].

 Signatera is also the centerpiece of the ongoing BESPOKE clinical trial (NCT04264702).
-This multicenter study conducts a serial analysis the ctDNA status in a prospective cohort of 2000 stage I-IV CRC patients, and observing the effects

-By using Signatera to detect

-further validating said assay in a prospective cohort of 2000 stage I-IV CRC patients, and to expand upon the current evidence of the clinical utility of ctDNA in the MRD setting, helping to better define optimal treatment regimens.
+This multi-center study tracks the ctDNA status of a prospective cohort of 2000 stage I-IV CRC patients, while assessing how this testing can affect the adjustment of adjuvant chemotherapy and patient outcomes.
+By using Signatera to detect the ctDNA, the results of this study may further contribute to its validation, and also to expand upon the current evidence of the clinical utility of the tumor-informed approach [@kasiBESPOKEStudyProtocol2021].
+Recently presented preliminar results

-.[@kasiBESPOKEStudyProtocol2021].

-> thereby expanding upon the results of the aforementioned DYNAMIC trial.

 [Studies Confirm the Utility of ctDNA in Guiding Adjuvant Chemotherapy in CRC | ASCO Daily News](https://dailynews.ascopubs.org/do/studies-confirm-utility-ctdna-guiding-adjuvant-chemotherapy-crc)^^^^^ First results of the Signatera assay